Frequently Asked Questions

 • All baggage fees incurred will be at your own expense at airport check-in.

-• Flight delays
+• Flight Delay

-Once you check in, the reservation is in the hands of the airline.
+• Once you check in, the reservation is in the hands of the airline.
 If your travel is interrupted or canceled while you are at the airport, please get in line at a ticket counter or service desk.
 Once your new flights are booked, please inform Masters Club Program Headquarters of the new flight information.
 While in line, if you’d like assistance with flight options, call Masters Club Program Headquarters at 866-241-1117 (press 2 for air).
-If you call outside business hours, you’ll have the option to be forwarded to one of the program’s air specialists for assistance.
+If you call outside business hours, you’ll have the option to be forwarded to one of the travel air specialists for assistance.

 • Luggage identification